kelseyq/blog/content/scalacheck-witches.md

 #### 12. ...for more than one reason.
 <img alt="" src="/images/scalacheck/witchcomputer.gif" style="width:inherit">
 More philosophically, you want to be sure you’re enforcing the condition you're filtering your input data on somewhere.
-You might assume all of your users' ages will be under 120, but witches can live to over 300 years old!
+Your generator might assume all of your users' ages will be under 120, but witches can live to over 300 years old!

 #### 13. Sometimes the standard distribution isn't quite what you're looking for:
 ![](/images/scalacheck/frequency.png)